Clark International Airport: History

-Expansion and future development
+Expansion in 2020s

-Four new terminals are expected to be completed and all will be fully operational by 2025.
-Upon completion, these four terminals will boost Clark's passenger capacity to more than 110 million annually.
-The airport is also being groomed to become one of the country's first "aerotropolis" or a community that features a world-class airport and surrounded by business clusters and residential developments.
-The project involves the operations and maintenance of the existing and the proposed new passenger terminal buildings on the airport with a 25-year concession period.
-The ₱12.55-billion project involves the construction of a new passenger terminal building with a design capacity of twelve million passengers per annum.
+Originally, four new terminals were expected to be completed and to be fully operational by 2025.
+Upon completion, these four terminals were to boost Clark's passenger capacity to more than 110 million annually.
+However, as of March 2025, there is no evidence of such undertaking taking place and no building work has commenced (other than the above single new terminal opened in 2022).
+The airport was also being proposed to become one of the country's first "aerotropolis," which is a community that features a world-class airport and surrounded by business clusters and residential developments.
+The project plan involved bidding out the operations and maintenance of the existing and the proposed passenger terminal buildings on the airport for a 25-year concession period.
+The ₱12.55-billion project plan involved the construction of a new passenger terminal building with a design capacity of twelve million passengers per annum.
+The proposal was undertaken by the ADP Ingénierie in 2015.

 North Luzon Airport Consortium (NLAC), which is a consortium of JG Summit Holdings, Filinvest Development Corporation, Philippine Airport Ground Support Solutions Inc. and Changi Airports Philippines Pte.
 Ltd. (which is a subsidiary of Changi Airports International Pte.
 Ltd, which is itself a subsidiary of Changi Airport Group, the operator of Singapore Changi Airport) won the open bid by the BCDA to take over the operations and maintenance of the airport.
 On January 25, 2019, NLAC signed the 25-year contract for the operations and maintenance for the airport.
 On August 16, Clark International Airport's operations and maintenance were officially handed over to the winning bid (now renamed as Luzon International Premier Airport Development (LIPAD) Corporation in a ceremony held at the new terminal building along with the unveiling of its new logo.

-The new passenger terminal building was completed in September 2020.
+A single new passenger terminal building was completed in September 2020.
 Trial flights to and from the new terminal were conducted in December 2021, and the terminal opened for commercial operations on May 2, 2022.
 All flights moved to the new terminal on the day of its opening.
 Following the opening of the new terminal, the old terminal was decommissioned.
 The new terminal was officially opened by President Bongbong Marcos during a grand opening event on September 28.
+In May 2024, the airport’s operator LIPAD Corporation said it was exploring the development of a solar farm within the Clark complex, in coordination with Filinvest Development Corporation’s power unit, identifying roughly 10–15 hectares of non-buildable airside land as potential sites.